fabiankaraben/docsarchive-dev/content/typescript/5.1/whats-new/typescript-1-1.md

 ## Performance Improvements {#performance-improvements}

 The 1.1 compiler is typically around 4x faster than any previous release.
-See [this blog post for some impressive charts.](http://blogs.msdn.com/b/typescript/archive/2014/10/06/announcing-typescript-1-1-ctp.aspx)
+See [this blog post for some impressive charts. ↗](http://blogs.msdn.com/b/typescript/archive/2014/10/06/announcing-typescript-1-1-ctp.aspx)

 ## Better Module Visibility Rules {#better-module-visibility-rules}